-During the construction phase, the large amounts of heavy vehicle movements can also increase road traffic, affect road and bridge conditions, and cause accidents.
 A major issue is the excavation of large quantities of soil and rock, drilling and creation of tunnels.
-Such work creates significant health and safety risks for both workers and local communities, from dust, noise, and vibrations; eutrophication; waste disposal; and the potential spread of communicable diseases.
+Construction work creates significant health and safety risks for both workers and local communities, from dust, noise, and vibrations; eutrophication; waste disposal; and the potential spread of communicable diseases.

-ESIA guidance for hydropower published by the Netherlands Commission for Environmental Assessment (NCEA) identifies numerous vector-borne and tropical diseases associated with the development of reservoirs.
-These risks are exacerbated in low-income countries in Southeast Asia where water quality regulatory enforcement remains limited.
-In addition to health risks, both construction and operation of hydropower plants can involve structural failure and flooding.
-An example is the Dhauliganga hydroelectric station in India.
-In June 2013, there was an unprecedented flash flood, causing massive debris accumulation and the complete submergence of the power house.
-Damage caused electrical equipment replacement and loss of total generation capacity for more than six months49.
+ESIA guidance for hydropower published by the Netherlands Commission for Environmental Assessment (NCEA) identifies numerous vector-borne and tropical diseases associated with the development of reservoirs.71 These risks are exacerbated in low-income countries in Southeast Asia where water quality regulatory enforcement remains limited.

-The IFC hydropower guidance (footnote Error!
-Bookmark not defined.) notes that some infectious diseases can spread around hydroelectric reservoirs, particularly in warm climates and densely populated areas.
+The IFC hydropower guidance notes that some infectious diseases can spread around hydroelectric reservoirs, particularly in warm climates and densely populated areas.
 Some diseases (such as malaria and schistosomiasis) are borne by water-dependent vectors (mosquitos and aquatic snails, respectively); others (such as dysentery, cholera, and hepatitis A) are spread by contaminated water, which is frequently present in stagnant reservoirs.
-Hydropower development projects can also increase other communicable diseases (infectious diseases such as influenza, STIs, and HIV/AIDS), increased drug and alcohol use and the potential for increased crime and domestic and gender based violence due to the immigration and large-scale influx of workers.
+Hydropower development projects can also increase other communicable diseases (infectious diseases such as influenza, STIs, COVID-19 and HIV/AIDS), increase drug and alcohol use and have the potential to increase crime and domestic and gender-based violence due to the immigration and large-scale influx of workers.

-As the COVID-19 pandemic has shown, the large workforces often required by hydropower projects need to be managed to avoid being a spreading point for diseases, but there can be challenges, as illustrated by the experience of Karot Hydropower Project in Pakistan (Box 5.8).
+As the COVID-19 pandemic has shown, the large workforces often required by hydropower projects need to be managed to avoid being a spreading point for diseases, but there can be challenges, as illustrated by the experience of Karot Hydropower Project in Pakistan (Box 5.12).